kul-sudo/eportal/README.md

 2. `Vision virus`: The virus steals specific part of the body's vision distance the moment the body gets infected with the virus.

 The body gets infected with a virus:
-- At the start of the evolution.
+- At the start of the evolution
-- Throughout the evolution by eating infected living or dead bodies.
+- Throughout the evolution by eating infected living or dead bodies

 The body spends energy on healing from the virus.
 However, if the body has got rid of the virus, the effects of the virus stay on.